Netherlands expat salary negotiation and benefits guide (2026)

 - ☐Notice period (employer): Varies by tenure; understand employer's notice period

-Compensation - Base:
+Compensation - base

 - ☐Base salary: Confirmed in gross EUR, monthly amount specified